Gissio/radpro/docs/manual.md

 **Q: I enabled clicks but am not hearing any.**

-**A:** If you've enabled pulse thresholding, pulse indication will only occur above a certain radiation level threshold.
+**A:** If you've enabled a pulse threshold, pulse indication will only occur above a certain radiation level threshold.
 Check if this feature is activated.

 **Q: Why isn’t the rate alarm triggering?**